euske/euskit/README.md

 By the way, there's no special editor or metadata needed.
 You only need Emacs (or vim) for writing a game (other than `tsc` of course).
 Everything is simple and straightforward and transparent, and there's absolutely no magic OH GOD I HATE MAGIC.
+The library is standalone, i.e. there's no external dependency, no `node_modules` hell or webpack crap either.
 A compiled game is just one `.js` file and one `.html` file (and pngs and mp3s when you need them).
-There's no `node_modules` or webpack crap either.
 I've created more than 50 games with this thing, so this isn't entirely a pipe dream.
 And you can do it too.

 This engine was named by Mr. Rat King.